 Grade Level at a Glance

 At the middle-grade level, your child will be enrolled in the following core classes: Mathematics, Science, English Language Arts, and Social Studies.
 The links below, provide an overview of students' expectations for each subject area.
 The more children learn when they are young, the better they become as adults.
 We want to teach your children the academic skills they will need to prepare them for their next level of learning.
 Healthy, successful children can excel in many areas – in the classroom, on the court, and in their relationships with peers and adults.

 For more information regarding each specific subject area visit their pages.

 Tips for Parents

-Parents involvement in the education of their child is extremely important not only during the early stages in their education but throughout.
+Parent involvement in the education of their child is extremely important throughout all stages of their academic careers.
 Below are some tips for parents on how they can support their child at home to be successful in school.

 Send Your Child to School Ready to Learn: